stukennedy/cloudflare-htmx/ReadMe.md

 ### Cloudflare Pages

 [Cloudflare Pages](https://developers.cloudflare.com/pages/) utilise the Cloudflare CDN to provide Typescript Edge Functions in the cloud and provides a simple framework for developing and deploying serverless webapps.
-This project takes advantage of the simple NextJS-style routing structure in Cloudflare and adds support for `_layout.ts` files that wrap content heirarchically (using a `{{children}}` marker in the layout text to denote where content is rendered.)
 This allows us to build scalable web-apps that are server rendered, whilst maintaining the dynamic asynchronous experience that Single Page Applications have enjoyed.

 ### \_hyperscript